Sunnrise/Asp.Net-Core-API/README.md

-The playlist provides in-depth tutorials on Onion Architecture, covering various topics and practical examples.
-Check out the YouTube channel for more tutorials and the GitHub account for additional resources and projects.
+The playlist provides in-depth tutorials on Web API, covering various topics and practical examples.
+Check out the GitHub account for additional resources and projects.